sourcecred/docs/docs/beta/cred.md

 mints Cred).
 Or the minting could happen through manual human review.
 Finally, Cred "flows" across the connections in the graph.
 The result is that every contribution earns Cred if it was connected to, or depended on by, other things that earned Cred.
-Participants earn Cred if they author or were referenced by high-cred Contributions.
+Participants earn Cred if they author or contribute to high-cred Contributions.

 ### The Contribution Graph